ICSLAB-Smartphone/powerModel/README.md

 # powerModel
-get coarse power model of SoC on mobile devices
+get a coarse power model of SoC on mobile devices

+## Hardware Requirement
+* a smarthphone
+* Monsoon power monitor